-Owners/operators of tanning salons must be aware of and adhere to the pertinent regulations under the federal Radiation Emitting Devices Act (RED Act).
-In addition, operators should follow the guidelines listed below, which have been developed specifically for tanning salon operations.
+Owners and operators of tanning salons must be aware of and adhere to the pertinent requirements for tanning equipment under the federal Radiation Emitting Devices Regulations (Tanning Equipment).
+In addition, operators should follow the guidelines listed below, which have been developed specifically for tanning salon operators.

-- 1. It is recommended that tanning clients be informed of these guidelines and advised to consider discussing the risks of artificial tanning with their family physicians. - 2.
-All sunlamps sold in Canada, including tanning beds, must comply with the regulations specified for sunlamps under the federal government's RED Act.
-Owners must check with their equipment supplier to ensure that sunlamps, tanning beds and any associated apparatus being purchased and used in their salon, are in compliance with the RED Act. - 3.
-Knowledgeable operators or staff members who can inform and assist the public in the safe use of tanning devices should always be on premises during business hours.
-Staff should be familiar with these guidelines, and have completed with success the questionnaire at the back of this booklet. - 4.
-It is recommended that suntan salon operators ascertain a client's ability to tan, history of sunburns, history of skin infections, rashes or other conditions and use of certain medications or cosmetics to prevent photoxic and photoallergic reactions.
+- 1. It is recommended that tanning salon clients be informed of these guidelines and advised to consider discussing the risks of artificial tanning with their family physicians. - 2.
+All tanning equipment sold, resold, leased or imported into Canada, including tanning beds, must comply with the requirements specified for tanning equipment under the federal government's Radiation Emitting Devices Regulations.
+Owners must check with their equipment supplier to ensure that tanning equipment, and any associated apparatus being purchased and used in their salon, are in compliance with the Radiation Emitting Devices Regulations. - 3.
+Knowledgeable operators or staff members who can inform and assist the public in the safe use of tanning devices should always be on the premises during business hours.
+Staff should be familiar with these guidelines and have successfully completed the questionnaire at the back of this booklet. - 4.
+It is recommended that tanning salon operators ascertain a client's ability to tan, history of sunburns, and history of skin infections, rashes or other skin conditions.
+It is important that the client discloses information about certain medications or cosmetics to prevent phototoxic and photoallergic reactions.
 Client records should be kept.
 This information is to be used for exposure planning and to help clients understand how these factors interact with ultraviolet radiation. - 5.
-People with sensitive skin who always burn and never tan should be advised by salon operator not to use tanning units.

-Anyone who has a skin infection, rash or other skin condition should not use a tanning salon without first consulting a doctor.
+People with sensitive skin who always burn and never tan, should be advised by the tanning equipment operator not to use tanning units.
+Anyone who has a skin infection, rash or other skin condition should not use tanning equipment without first consulting a doctor.

-- 6. Children under 16 years of age should not use tanning equipment and depending on each province or territory regulation on minority, a minor should have a parental written consent. - 7.
+- 6. Children under 16 years of age should not use tanning equipment.
+Depending on provincial or territorial regulations, a minor may require written parental consent. - 7.
 Know your UV light bulbs:

-Maximum exposure times suggested for different skin types depend on the strength and type of ultraviolet emissions from the light bulbs used in each individual piece of tanning equipment.
-There are many different models and brands of ultraviolet light bulbs available on the market, producing varying intensities and emitting different amounts of UVA and UVB radiation.
+First and maximum exposure times suggested for different skin types depend on the strength and type of ultraviolet emissions from the light bulbs used in each individual piece of tanning equipment.
+There are many different models and brands of ultraviolet light bulbs available on the market, producing various intensities and emitting different amounts of UVA and UVB radiation.

-While all pieces of tanning equipment are required to carry specific information about maximum exposure times and minimum intervals between exposures, this information is based on the bulbs provided with the original equipment at the time of sale.
-The replacement of bulbs in tanning equipment that have different - and often higher - levels of ultraviolet A and B than the original bulbs, should never happen.
-Cases of overexposure and burns from UV radiation have occurred as a result of clients being exposed to tanning equipment which has had its original bulbs replaced with newer, more powerful bulbs that don't comply with the federal regulation .
+All pieces of tanning equipment are required to carry specific information about first and maximum exposure times based on the user's skin type.
+The total amount of minutes of exposure corresponding to a recommended dose of 15 kJoules/m2 annually must also be included.
+This information is to be provided by the equipment manufacturer and is based on the bulbs provided with the original equipment at the time of sale.
+The replacement of bulbs in tanning equipment that have different - and often higher - levels of UVA and UVB than the original bulbs, should never happen.
+Cases of overexposure and burns from UV radiation have occurred as a result of clients being exposed to tanning equipment which has had its original bulbs replaced with newer, more powerful bulbs that do not comply with federal regulations.

-Operators should endeavour to ensure that replacement bulbs identical to the original bulbs supplied with the tanning device at the time of sale, are used.
-When replacement bulbs identical to the original bulbs are used, the client can rely on the manufacturer's information provided with the tanning device.
+Operators should ensure that replacement bulbs are identical or equivalent to the original bulbs supplied with this piece of tanning equipment at the time of sale.
+When replacement bulbs are identical to the original ones, the client can rely on the manufacturer's information provided with tanning equipment.

-Operator should ensure that:
+The operator should ensure that: